Lack of leaders may undermine Hong Kong protests in 'long game'

 The one place where central co-ordination is in evidence is at the first aid stations set up by the Occupy Central medical team at protest sites.

-These are staffed by 200-300 volunteer doctors and nurses recruited via Whatsapp and Facebook to work in organised shifts.
+These are staffed by 200-300 volunteer doctors and nurses recruited via Whatsapp and Facebook to work in organized shifts.

 One of the co-ordinating doctors, Wong Yam-hong, a cardiologist at Tuen Mun Hospital, said he was concerned about how long they could keep going.